rails/rails/guides/source/configuring.md

     config.action_mailer.preview_path = "#{Rails.root}/lib/mailer_previews"
     ```

 * `config.action_mailer.show_previews` enable or disable mailer previews.
-By default this is `true` in development.
+By default, this is `true` in development.

     ```ruby
     config.action_mailer.show_previews = false
     ```

 * `config.action_mailer.deliver_later_queue_name` specifies the queue name for
   mailers.
-By default this is `mailers`.
+By default, this is `mailers`.

 * `config.action_mailer.perform_caching` specifies whether the mailer templates should perform fragment caching or not.
-By default this is `false` in all environments.
+By default, this is `false` in all environments.

 * `config.action_mailer.delivery_job` specifies delivery job for mail.
 Defaults to `ActionMailer::DeliveryJob`.